 Bottom Line: Should You Try Ear Drops for Tinnitus?

 When used as prescribed for pain relief, ear drops can be a very effective treatment.
-As you explore options to lower the volume of the ringing in the ears, just know that the science currently doesn’t support the use of OTC drops for tinnitus relief unless your condition is specifically caused by wax accumulation.
+As you explore options to lower the volume of the ringing in the ears, just know that the science currently doesn’t support the use of OTC drops for tinnitus relief unless your condition is specifically caused by wax accumulation or active ear infection.
 Even prescription ear drops – which should always be used as directed by a doctor – aren’t great at addressing tinnitus except when there’s an underlying medical condition at play.

 Instead, you may be better served working with your doctor or hearing specialist on other evidence-based treatment options to ease tinnitus.
 Treble Health offers evidence-based treatment for tinnitus, such as Tinnitus Retraining Therapy, masking devices, hearing aids, sound enrichment, and other techniques so you can create a treatment plan that works for you.
-Take our short quiz to find out if you’re a candidate.
+If you are looking for ways to reduce your tinnitus, we encourage you to schedule a complimentary telehealth consultation with an audiologist on our team.